Breast reconstructive surgery aims to restore as fully as possible the normal appearance and function of the breast prior to the medical trauma.

 The most common reconstruction involves implants.
 In some instances, an implant can be inserted at time of the cancer operation.
 However, most patients require a tissue expander to stretch the skin out and after 4 - 6 weeks, the expander can be exchanged for a breast implant.

 Some patients are not candidates for breast implants and may need an autologous reconstruction (using your own tissue).
-During your visit with Dr. Jones, an open discussion will occur in which you can discuss your wishes and the options available to you.
+During your visit for breast reconstruction surgery Atlanta plastic surgeon, Dr. Jones, will have an open discussion with you in which you can discuss your wishes and the options available to you.
 Dr. Jones is skilled in breast surgery and will work to sculpt a natural-appearing breast closely resembling your natural breasts.

 Breast reconstruction is a surgical procedure performed under general anesthesia, and you must be prepared to undergo a suitable recovery period to heal from the procedure optimally.
 When you go home from your surgery, you will need help with basic household chores so you can rest for several days to recover properly.